We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Sleep trial: 60 nights

-People tend to sweat at night when humidity builds up in between the mattress and their comforter or other bedding.
-The unique fibers in this comforter, however, are designed to help absorb and release the heat you generate during sleep.
+People tend to sweat at night when humidity builds up between the mattress and their comforter or other bedding.
+The unique fibers in this Slumber Cloud lightweight comforter, however, are designed to help absorb and release the heat you generate during sleep.

-This comforter comes in two weights, and a few people note the lightweight version is a little too light.
-If you live in a colder climate, you may want to opt for the slightly heavier comforter.
+This comforter comes in two weights, and if you live in a colder climate, you may want to opt for the slightly heavier comforter.

 Best budget cooling comforter